aws/aws-cdk/packages/aws-cdk/README.md

 $ cdk bootstrap migrate --stack-name MyDeployedStack --language python --from-stack
 ```

-This will generate a python CDK application which will synthesize to the same configuration of resources as the deployed stack.
+This will generate a Python CDK application which will synthesize to the same configuration of resources as the deployed stack.

 #### **CDK Migrate Limitations**